agendas/agendas.github.io/developer/docs/tasks.md

 ## DELETE `tasks/{agenda}/{id}`
 Deletes the task with a specified ID.

-This API endpoint will delete **all** tasks and tags in the agenda.

 ### Request Parameters
 This endpoint does not accept any parameters.